kthakur23/axiad-scim/README.md

       ![User_properties_tab](./images/users_mapping/user_properties_tab.png)

-   **_Note_** : By default the `Organization` property is mapping to the 1st organization in an array.
+   **_Note_** : By default the `Organization` property is mapped to the 1st organization in an array.
 If this is different than what you expect please change the mapping accordingly.

    1.2.
 Verify the `Association` tab has the `Association Rules` as shown